patrickbajao/rspec-resque/README.md

 ### have_queue_size_of

-To check the size of the queue where a certain job is enqueued, you can use the `have_queue_size_of` matcher.
+To check the size of the queue of a job, you can use the `have_queue_size_of` matcher.

     Job.should have_queue_size_of(1)